 PHASE 1 INITIAL SCREENING AND CHARACTERIZATION OF FINDINGS

+Effective Date: 03/01/2020

 0609G Att 1-01 PURPOSE

 The Shutdown Significance Determination Process (SDP) consists of three phases: Phase 1, Initial Screening and Characterization of Findings; Phase 2, Initial Risk Significance Approximation and Basis; and Phase 3, Risk Significance Finalization and Justification.
 This attachment and its exhibits are designed to provide U.S. Nuclear Regulatory Commission (NRC) inspectors and management with a framework for use in the initial screening and characterization of potentially risk-significant shutdown issues within the Initiating Events, Mitigating Systems, and Barrier Integrity cornerstones for Phase 1 of the Significance Determination Process (SDP).
 In addition, this process identifies findings of very low risk significance that do not warrant further NRC engagement.
 This appendix is intended to be used when the plant is shutdown with at least one fuel bundle in the reactor and temperature and pressure are within the normal residual heat removal (RHR) / decay heat removal (DHR) operating conditions, otherwise return to IMC 0609, Attachment 4, “Initial Characterization of Findings.”